William Ling (referee): 1954 World Cup

 The 1954 World Cup was only his second international tournament not having been selected for the 1950 FIFA World Cup.
 He was one of a group of four referees appointed from the United Kingdom for the 1954 tournament.
 The others were Benjamin Mervyn Griffiths from Wales, Arthur Ellis from Yorkshire and Charles Edward Faultless (Scotland).
 In the course of the tournament, Ling had already refereed the Group match between Hungary and West Germany (in which the Hungarians had won 8–3 against the West German team of mainly reserve players) and had assisted Arthur Ellis during the Battle of Berne quarter-final.
 In the final he was assisted by Griffiths and the Italian Vincenzo Orlandini.

 The Final

-Ling's part in the final, between Hungary and West Germany, became controversial because he accepted Griffith's offside flag in the final minutes to deny Ferenc Puskás a 3-3 equalizer that could have sent the game into extra-time.
+Ling's part in the World Cup final, between Hungary and West Germany, became controversial because he accepted linesman Griffith's offside flag in the final minutes to deny Ferenc Puskás a 3-3 equalizer that could have sent the game into extra-time.
+The final was latter dubbed the "Miracle of Bern," as West Germany came back from 2–0 down to win the match 3–2.

 Willy Meisl observed, later, that it appeared that goal keeper Gyula Grosics had struck Ling following the final whistle.
 Nothing came of this incident and the mood amongst the Hungarians had settled when the trophy was handed to the West Germans.